-- a. represent the employees in consultation with the employer and with his/her representative; investigate potential hazards and dangerous occurrences at the workplace and examine the causes of accidents at the workplace; - b. investigate complaints by any employee he/she represents relating to health and safety and welfare at work; - c. represent employees in consultations with inspectors of the Health and Safety Executive and of any other enforcing authority; - d. receive information from Enforcement Inspectors; - e. attend meetings of safety committees to which he/she is elected; - f. inspect the workplace if they have given the employer or his/her representative reasonable notice in writing of their intention to do so and have not inspected it in the previous three months.
-He/she may carry out additional inspections where there are substantial changes in work conditions.
+- a. represent the employees in consultation with the employer and with their representative; investigate potential hazards and dangerous occurrences at the workplace and examine the causes of accidents at the workplace; - b. investigate complaints by any employee they represents relating to health and safety and welfare at work; - c. represent employees in consultations with inspectors of the Health and Safety Executive and of any other enforcing authority; - d. receive information from Enforcement Inspectors; - e. attend meetings of safety committees to which they is elected; - f. inspect the workplace if they have given the employer or their representative reasonable notice in writing of their intention to do so and have not inspected it in the previous three months.
+They may carry out additional inspections where there are substantial changes in work conditions.

-3.14 Staff Liaising with Contractors
+3.13 Staff Liaising with Contractors

-Staff liaising with contractors carrying out work at the school should bear in mind that they have a responsibility to take appropriate action if they observe the contractor or his employees using any working practice or item of equipment which the member of staff considers to be dangerous or potentially dangerous.
-Such action could include reporting the matter to the School Business Manager for her to rectify or the headteacher.
+Staff liaising with contractors carrying out work at the school should bear in mind that they have a responsibility to take appropriate action if they observe the contractor or their employees using any working practice or item of equipment which the member of staff considers to be dangerous or potentially dangerous.
+Such action could include reporting the matter to the School Business Manager for them to rectify or the Headteacher.

-Staff must ensure that a contractor arriving at site, report to Reception and a nominated person ensures that the contractors are informed of any hazards on the school site e.g. asbestos.
+Staff must ensure that a contractor arriving at site, reports to reception and a nominated person ensures that the contractors are informed of any hazards on the school site e.g. asbestos.
 Approval must also be gained by the contractor to start work.
-Only those staff nominated by the Headteacher to liaise with the contractors must undertake this activity due to the procedures put in place by the school to implement the County Council Policy on Asbestos and the Management of Contractors.
+Only those staff nominated by the Headteacher to liaise with the contractors must undertake this activity due to the procedures put in place by the school to implement the County Council's Asbestos Management in the Workplace Policy and the Safety Management of Contractors Policy.

-3.15 Members of Staff Generally
+3.14 Members of Staff Generally

-Each member of staff is responsible for his or her personal safety and that of other persons in the school by the proper observation of school rules and procedures (e.g. by ensuring visitors report to the Reception Area on arrival at the school.
+Each member of staff is responsible for their own personal safety and that of other persons in the school by the proper observation of school rules and procedures (e.g. by ensuring visitors report to the reception area on arrival at the school).

-Staff are reminded of the general duty imposed by the Health and Safety at Work etc. Act 1974 at Sections 7 and 8 viz.:
+Staff are reminded of the general duty imposed by the Health and Safety at Work Act 1974 at Sections 7 and 8:

-'It shall be the duty of every employee while at work

-- a) to take reasonable care for the health and safety of himself and other persons who may be affected by his acts or omissions at work, and, - b) as regards any duty or requirement imposed on his employer or any other person by or under any of the relevant statutory provisions, to cooperate with him so far as is necessary to enable that duty or requirement to be performed or complied with.'

-'No person shall intentionally or recklessly interfere with or misuse anything provided in the interests of health. safe or welfare in pursuance of any of the relevant statutory provisions,'
+- 7. 'It shall be the duty of every employee while at work - a) to take reasonable care for the health and safety of himself and other persons who may be affected by his acts or omissions at work, and, - b) as regards any duty or requirement imposed on his employer or any other person by or under any of the relevant statutory provisions, to co-operate with him so far as is necessary to enable that duty or requirement to be performed or complied with.' - 8.
+'No person shall intentionally or recklessly interfere with or misuse anything provided in the interests of health, safety or welfare in pursuance of any of the relevant statutory provisions,'